the Linked Land Governance Thesaurus

 Closely related to this first point, because information is now classified and indexed, those searching for key land governance topics can have access to a wide array of information on their topic matter of their choice, including its related terms and translations.

 LandVoc goes beyond the sphere of land related matters.
 It works to connect to and exchange information with other databases linked to other vocabularies.
-LandVoc is currently integrated within FAO’s AGROVOC and LandVoc concepts are partly mapped to other vocabularies like AGROVOC is in turn linked to EUROVOC, Cadastre and Land Administration Thesaurus (CaLAThe), Chinese Agricultural Thesaurus (CAT), Aquatic Sciences and Fisheries Abstracts (ASFA), Linked Thesaurus fRamework for Environment (LusTRE), National Agricultural Library Thesaurus (NALT), United Nations Bibliographic Information System Thesaurus (UNBIS), General Multilingual Environmental Thesaurus (GEMET), etc. The main takeaway here is that connections are being made between terms with one main goal, making information more discoverable and accessible.
+Since LandVoc is part of FAO’s AGROVOC and LandVoc concepts are partly mapped to other vocabularies like AGROVOC is in turn linked to EUROVOC, Cadastre and Land Administration Thesaurus (CaLAThe), Chinese Agricultural Thesaurus (CAT), Aquatic Sciences and Fisheries Abstracts (ASFA), Linked Thesaurus fRamework for Environment (LusTRE), National Agricultural Library Thesaurus (NALT), United Nations Bibliographic Information System Thesaurus (UNBIS), General Multilingual Environmental Thesaurus (GEMET), etc. The main takeaway here is that connections are being made between terms with one main goal, making information more discoverable and accessible.

 Browse the LandVoc hierarchy to familiarize yourself with the concepts and aspects to land governance.